-- copying another's work from an assignment (even from a previous year) intended for individual effort - helping, writing for, or giving answers to another in an assignment intended for individual effort - falsely attributing words, statements, numbers, equations, algorithms, programs, answers, translations, images, music, artifacts or other materials presented in an assignment - using prohibited materials during an exam or quiz - plagiarizing, or summarizing, paraphrasing, or quoting an outside source without attribution - false attribution, or making it seem that information has an outside source when it does not, failing to attribute all sources, or attributing a false source - unauthorized use of cell phones/personal electronic devices during classes - unauthorized use of generative AI programs (e.g. ChatGPT) in lieu of original thought and/or presenting AI-generated work as one's own original work will be considered plagiarism.
+- copying another's work from an assignment (even from a previous year) intended for individual effort - helping, writing for, or giving answers to another in an assignment intended for individual effort - falsely attributing words, statements, numbers, equations, algorithms, programs, answers, translations, images, music, artifacts or other materials presented in an assignment - using prohibited materials during an exam or quiz - plagiarizing, or summarizing, paraphrasing, or quoting an outside source without attribution - false attribution, or making it seem that information has an outside source when it does not, failing to attribute all sources, or attributing a false source - unauthorized use of generative AI programs (e.g. ChatGPT) in lieu of original thought and/or presenting AI-generated work as one's own original work will be considered plagiarism.
 Any use of AI programs must be cited and approved by instructors.
 Use of AI for your own study purposes is allowable, but use it with caution.